AmrElgharieb/pgm_app/README.md

 The output file shall be generated inside the input directory

-## Possible improvements to the scrript:
+## Possible improvements to the script:

 - Asserting that all pixels in each pgm does not exceed the specified max gray value
-- Assert that all files have the same magic number
+- Assert that all files have the same parameters (Magic number, Height and Width)